-Our board of directors has established an audit and finance committee, a compensation committee and a corporate governance and nominating committee, each of which will operate pursuant to a charter adopted by our board of directors.
+Our board of directors has established an audit and finance committee, a compensation committee and a corporate governance and nominating committee, each of which will operate pursuant to a charter adopted by our board of directors and which will be effective prior to the consummation of this offering.
 The board of directors may also establish other committees from time to time to assist us and the board of directors in their duties.
-The composition and functioning of all of our committees each comply with all applicable requirements of Sarbanes-Oxley, the Nasdaq Stock Market and the Exchange Act.
-Each committee's charter is available on the corporate governance section of our website at www.minktherapeutics.com.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the composition and functioning of all of our committees will comply with all applicable requirements of Sarbanes-Oxley, the Nasdaq Stock Market and the Exchange Act.
+Upon our listing on Nasdaq, each committee's charter will be available on the corporate governance section of our website at www.minktherapeutics.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be part of this prospectus or in deciding whether to purchase shares of our common stock.